 NGA is a charity which aims to improve educational outcomes for children by improving school governance.
 This core charitable aim underpins all our views on education and governance policy.

 We have position statements on the following issues.

 The governing board is responsible for the conduct of the school and must do so in a way which promotes high standards of educational achievement.
-In particular, the governing board has three core functions to:
+In particular, the governing board has four core functions to:

 The governing board is the accountable body in schools.
 The level of responsibility is different depending on the type of school.
 This is the case even within local authority maintained schools, where in community and voluntary controlled schools the governing body exercises employer responsibility, but the local authority is the actual employer of staff, whereas in foundation and voluntary aided schools the governing body is the direct employer of staff.
 All types of academies are charitable companies limited by guarantee and the Academy Trust is the responsible body.